nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-3/index.md

 ## The all code approach
 The all code approach is the most flexible and powerful approach, but also requires the most amount of code to be written.
 This approach is best suited for those who are comfortable with writing code and want to have full control over the transformations that are applied to the data.

 Essentially what we'll do is grab all the M code that was generated in each of the queries and combine them into a single query.
 This will allow us to load all the csv files in a single query and then apply the transformations to each of them in a single step.
-To get all the M code, we can select each query and the click on the Advanced Editor from the Home ribbon, which displays all the M code that was generated for that query.
+To get all the M code, we can select each query and then click on the Advanced Editor from the Home ribbon, which displays all the M code that was generated for that query.
 We can then copy and paste this code into a new query and then combine them all together.

 To do this, we need to create a new blank query and then enter the following code: